awsdocs/aws-cdk-guide/v2/troubleshooting.md

 You can change this behavior by overriding your stack's [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html#availabilityzones](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html#availabilityzones) \(Python: `availability_zones`\) property to explicitly specify the zones that you want to use\.

-For more information about specifying a stack's account and region at synthesis time, while retaining the flexibility to deploy to any region, see [Environments](environments.md)\.
+For more information about specifying a stack's account and region at synthesis time, while retaining the flexibility to deploy to any region, see [Environments for the AWS CDK](environments.md)\.

 \([back to list](#troubleshooting_top)\)<a name="troubleshooting_resource_not_deleted"></a>